rochacbruno/impedimenta/django/notes.markdown

     python2.7 manage.py dbshell             # Reads ENGINE, creates connection.
     python2.7 manage.py diffsettings        # Diff settings.py against defaults.

 `settings.py` should be edited.
-You'll want to read through the entire file, especially once you start doing things like, say, using CSS.
+You'll want to read through the entire file.
 For starters, you should look at:

 * `ROOT_URLCONF`
 * `TEMPLATE_DIRS`